 Similarly, this is another niacinamide serum for acne.
 Because in addition to niacinamide, it packs zinc PCA.
 Zinc is another anti-acne ingredient that reduces oil production and prevents acne.
 So the serum comes at those breakouts from all possible angles.

-The formula is oil-free and fragrance-free and overall great for people who want to minimize greasiness, fade acne and acne marks and reduce pore size.
+The formula is oil-free and fragrance-free and overall great for people who want to minimize greasiness, fade acne and acne marks, and reduce pore size.
 One thing I’d like to add here is that I had to stop using this one because it consistently gave me redness.
 So I don’t think this is suitable for people with very sensitive skin.

 Key Ingredients: 10% niacinamide, 1% zinc